kontena/kontena-stacks/elasticsearch/README.md

 ### Prerequisites

 You need to have working [Kontena](http://www.kontena.io) Container Platform installed.
 If you are new to Kontena, check [quick start guide](http://www.kontena.io/docs/getting-started/quick-start).
-You also need to have working installation of `kontena/elasticsearch` stack.

 Elasticsearch is a bit memory hungry, so your nodes should have plenty of mem available.